Estimated reading time: 12 minutes

 How Will MPAC Assess My Property?

-When MPAC also known as the Municipal Property Assessment Corporation looks at your property to assess the Value they look at many major key factors as listed below which account for up to 85% although they have hundreds of factors they look at.
+When MPAC, also known as the Municipal Property Assessment Corporation, looks at your property to assess its value, it looks at many major key factors, as listed below, accounting for up to 85% of the value.

 Direct Comparison Approach

-Recent sales of comparable properties factor in this approach which means similar houses that have sold to that being valued by MPAC.
+Recent sales of comparable properties factor in this approach, which means similar houses sold to that being valued by MPAC.

 Income Approach